onkar-singh-rajput-23/SpeechAnalyser/README.md

 - Adding IOS 26+ SpeechAnalyzer to correct and anlyse the sentences PDF correction.
 - Enhanced real time Spech recognition UI
+## Edge Case to Enhance
+- There is a gap between speaking the sentences, which needs to be enhanced so that it does not break the transcript.
+I worked on it, but it is not very good.
+- To edit the transcript, we need to go into edit mode.
+This needs enhancement so that we can speak and edit simultaneously.

+## Tests:
+- tested for Notification Handling
+- Language support
+- Tested Saving, updation, deletion, creation